Can air conditioning make cats or dogs sick?

-Some of the most common questions we are asked come from concerned pet owners, who ask “can cats get sick from air conditioning?” or “can dogs get sick from air conditioning?”.
+Some of the most common questions we get from concerned pet owners who ask, “Can cats get sick from air conditioning?” or “Can dogs get sick from air conditioning?”.

-These questions are important when deciding whether you should install air conditioning in your home.
+These questions are essential when deciding whether to install air conditioning in your home.
 After all, your pets are part of your family.

 Thankfully, the risks to pets from air conditioning are minimal.
-Really, it can be a massive benefit for your cat, dog, rabbit, parrot, or any other animal to have a regulated, comfortable temperature in your home.
+Having a regulated, comfortable temperature in your home can be massively beneficial for your cat, dog, rabbit, parrot, or any other animal.
 Not to mention how significant a benefit it is for you to come home to a beautiful, cool apartment on hot, muggy days in London!

 We have outlined some concerns we have had from clients below, and we hope our answers help you in your decision-making process – please feel free to call with any questions.